kaivamannam/cs1302-calc/README.md

    ```java
    String expr = "2 + 12 / 2 - 3 !";
    ```
+   It is *very important* that the string containing the expression is trimmed (i.e., no leading or trailing whitespace) and contains only a single space between operators and operands.

    Now suppose you have a `MathOps` implementation:
    ```java